Happy Martin Luther King, Jr. Day!

 Dr. Martin Luther King, Jr., would have marked his 90th birthday on January 21, 2019.
 Following Dr. King's assassination in 1968, a concerted effort to establish a federal holiday in his honor gained momentum.
 This endeavor culminated on November 2, 1983, when President Ronald Reagan signed the Martin Luther King, Jr. federal holiday into law, with its official observance commencing on January 20, 1986.

 My First MLK Day

-I will never forget when I heard the first Martin Luther King day was announced during morning announcements in my junior year in high school in Havana, IL.
+I will never forget when I heard the first Martin Luther King Day was announced during morning announcements in my junior year in high school in Havana, IL.
 The announcements had just finished and the bell rang for us to go to our first class of the day.
-As I was walking from my homeroom class to first period, I overheard some boys walking behind me asking each other – “Why do we have to take a day off of school for a nigger?”
+As I was walking from my homeroom class to the first period, I overheard some boys walking behind me asking each other – “Why do we have to take a day off of school for a nigger?”

 As I have written about, I was the only biracial child born and raised in my hometown of Havana, IL at the time.
-Well, technically I was born at the hospital in Canton, IL as that was the nearest hospital when my mother was pregnant with me, but I lived in Havana from the time I was released from the hospital and until the summer of my high school graduation.
+Well, technically I was born at the hospital in Canton, IL as that was the nearest hospital when my mother was pregnant with me, but I lived in Havana from the time I was released from the hospital until the summer of my high school graduation.
 My mother is Caucasian and my father is African American.
 You can read more about my history in the My Story section of this site.

 Who Wouldn't Want a Day Off?